pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 976 Work Without Quality

+I am a Developer and try to write quality code the most of the time, but on some occasions, any bug can be sent with the code have a quality team that test your code is a great tool but if the company don't agree this , really the bugs are free.

 ##### Day 975 Data Binding

 In android development the process of how the views and objects work together is